Trivivium/devops-2k20/report/REPORT.md

 ![Output of `Automate Tests`](images/AutomateTestsBetterCode.png)

-Having automating tests for our codebase makes development less risky - it reduces the chance of regression, and can also improve readability in that it provides clear simple examples of the usage of various components.
+Having automated tests for our codebase makes development less risky - it reduces the chance of regression, and can also improve readability in that it provides clear simple examples of the usage of various components.
 Based on the numbers we could have done lot more of excessive testing.
 80% had been more